willpinha/daisy-components/README.md

 ## Installation

 You don't need to install anything!
-Just copy/paste any UI component into your project
+Just copy/paste any UI component from [the collection](https://collection.willpinha.link) into your project

 > [!IMPORTANT]
 > All eamples are made with DaisyUI and TailwindCSS, so make sure you have these dependencies in your